 Haiti's Geographic Vulnerability

 Follow us in social media.
-Watch for the photos, stories, and mementos from Haitian communities as they roll out.
-Share their journey and successes with others and invite them to join us.
+Watch for photos, stories, and mementos from our Haitian communities.
+Share their journey and invite others to join our growing community.
 Together, we can make a difference!
-We want you to see in real time the difference you are making in the lives of these people who desperately need what we have to offer.

-Communities need to rebuild themselves, be provided clean water systems, and a way to create economic security amongst themselves.
-Years of government instability and natural disasters have taken a toll on their ability to rebuild and fully recover.
+Haitian communities need to regenerate their larger ecosystems, be provided clean water systems, and offered opportunities to restore a resilient local economy amongst themselves.
+Years of government instability and natural disasters have taken a toll on their ability to rebuild and fully recover on their own.

-We are calling you to be part of our efforts to restore resiliency to their watershed.
+We are calling you to be a part of our efforts to restore resiliency to their soils, landscapes and watersheds.